uwm-cs561/stunning-goggles/report/main.typ

 = Method and Progress
 // Details of concrete methods you have tested so far.
 One should be able to replicate your results based on the details include in the paper.
-// Your experiments and results so far.
-Explain the setups (models, baselines, metrics, etc.)

 == Data Collection
 #show "Habitica": [Habitica@link-habitica]